isomerpages/gb-assist/_browse-all-licences-HDB/Application-for-Resale-Transfer-of-HDB-Commercial-Properties.md

 <p>Yes.
 They can purchase the HDB commercial shops provided the transferors / transferees are above 21 years of age and is not an undischarged bankrupt.</p>
 <p>12) Other Frequently Asked Questions</p>
 <ol>
 <li>When do I submit my Transfer Instrument?<br />You are required to submit the duly executed and stamped Transfer Instrument to HDB for updating of our records within 2 weeks after completion.
 Pending the submission of the Transfer, HDB&rsquo;s records will continue to reflect the ownership of the property under the Transferor.
-In that instance, HDB will not be responsible for any late fees / penalties etc&nbsp; imposed on payments related to the premises arising from a delay in the updating of the ownership records.</li>
+In that instance, HDB will not be responsible for any late fees / penalties etc imposed on payments related to the premises arising from a delay in the updating of the ownership records.</li>
 </ol>
 <ol>
-<li value="2">I am the purchaser and I am taking over the tenanted premises and will continue to rent out to the current tenant&nbsp;with a trade that involves material change of use.
+<li value="2">I am the purchaser and I am taking over the tenanted premises and will continue to rent out to the current tenantwith a trade that involves material change of use.
 If I select "Waiver of inspection" what fee do I pay?<br />The fee payable is $500/- (excluding GST).
 Approval for Resale / Transfer will be granted after the assessment of whether the proposed use will cause any disamenities to the surrounding (eg. Family Restaurant, living quarters change to non-residential use).</li>
 </ol>
 <ol>
 <li value="3">If I submitted an application wrongly or the application is subsequently aborted, can I request for a refund of the admin fee?<br />No, all admin fees paid are not refundable.</li>